 Sex Addiction and Marriage

-The bond of trust has been broken, but repair and restoration can begin TODAY.
+The bond of trust has been broken, but repair and restoration can begin TODAY

 However, betrayal, infidelity, and deception are never the expected hurdles, and result in devastating trauma for the betrayed partner.

-Sex addiction begins well before marriage with a pattern of sexual obsession that is often kept secret.
+Sex addiction begins usually in adolescence long before marriage with a pattern of sexual obsession that is often kept secret for years or decades.
 For some it is an exclusively solitary activity, as in compulsive masturbation and pornography.
-For others, their obsession progresses to pursuing physical interaction through an affair or hookup.
-Others progress to illegal behavior with prostitutes or massage parlors, voyeurism, exhibitionism, underage pornography.

 Signs of spousal sex addiction